You Support This Site

 While GHOST IN THE SHELL can be chatty at times, most of the story is told in action and an incredible animation technique created especially for this film.
 GHOST IN THE SHELL has a deep and surprising story as well as a visual and audible appeal that creates a world that is both alien and familiar.
 Those who've seen THE MATRIX will recognize the influence that GHOST IN THE SHELL had on the Warchowski Bros.

 The storyline is tough and the good guys are often brutal.
-There are conspiracies, furtive political shell games.
-And it's all grounded in an imaginative futuristic cop thriller that owes as much to BLADE RUNNER as THE MATRIX owes to it.
+There are conspiracies within conspiracies, furtive political shell games, and it's all grounded in an imaginative futuristic cop thriller that owes as much to BLADE RUNNER as THE MATRIX owes to it.

 Back in 1993 when the script was written, screenwriter Kazunori Itô (NECRONOMICON , GAMERA: GUARDIAN OF THE UNIVERSE, GAMERA VS. LEGION, GAMERA: REVENGE OF IRIS, AVALON, .hack), tried to cram way too much of comic creator, Masamune Shirow (APPLESEED)'s story into this movie, not appreciating the difference between the two art forms.